ja1902/mbtiles_polygon/shaped_mbtiles.md

 **Trade-off:** For very large zoom ranges, the initial tile calculation can take time.
 This is acceptable because users need the tile count to decide whether to proceed.

+### Incremental Tile Generation
+Tile generation uses `QTimer` for non-blocking operation:
+- Processes one tile at a time, yielding to Qt's event loop between tiles
+- Shows a proper progress dialog with time estimates
+- Allows clean cancellation via Cancel button
+- Prevents re-entrancy bugs from `processEvents()` hacks
+- Rendering stays on main thread (required by Qt/QGIS) but doesn't block UI

+**Why not QgsTask?** Qt's `QPainter` and `QgsMapRendererCustomPainterJob` require main thread execution for correct rendering.
+Using a background thread can cause rendering failures or crashes.

+### Pre-Flight Estimates
+The configuration dialog shows:
+- **Tile count estimate:** Quick bounding-box calculation (upper bound, actual may be lower)
+- **Time estimate:** Based on ~0.1s per tile (varies by map complexity)
+- **Memory warning:** Displayed if metatile + DPI combination exceeds safe limits

+This helps users decide whether to proceed before committing to potentially long exports.

 ## Architecture and Design Decisions

 ### Component Separation